LordAlucard90/connascence-presentation/pages/12_manual_task.md

   Everything works fine
   <span v-mark.mark.green=4>locally</span>..
   <br>
-  but
+  but on
-  <span v-mark.mark.orange=4>integration</span>
+  <span v-mark.mark.orange=4>integration</span>,
-  on it is not working anymore..
+  it is not working anymore..
 </p>
 <p>
   <span v-click>
-  After a lot of researches...
+  After a lot of researches ..
   </span>
   <span v-click>
     in the
     <span v-mark.mark.orange=6>
       deployment script
-    </span>...
+    </span>..
   </span>
   <br>
   <span v-click>
-    there is a
+    there is an
     <span v-mark.mark.red=7>
-    step to create the subscription
+    extra step to create the subscription
     </span>
      😖
   </span>